A professional nanny resume is one of the most powerful tools you have in your job search.

 Parents love to see a well-rounded candidate with some skill-sets and hobbies and things that can be incorporated into the nanny role.

 For example, if you’re a master Lego builder, say that!
-If you are an incredible sensory bin, say that, have fun with it.
+If you make an incredible sensory bin, say that, have fun with it.
 That’s another great way to set yourself apart from the pack.

 Do consider adding your interests or hobbies to your resume.